 Another accommodation option available to expats is to live in one of the city's many condomínios.
 These are fenced-off housing blocks that come equipped with shared facilities such as a communal swimming pool, gym and outdoor area.
 They are usually found in upper- and middle-class parts of São Paulo and are popular with expat families who prioritise safety and space for their children.

-Expats can also look for stand-alone family homes.
-However, these are a rarity in central São Paulo and can usually only be found in the suburbs.
+Expats can also look for standalone family homes, but these are a rarity in central São Paulo and can usually only be found in the suburbs.
 These houses often have their own swimming pool and barbeque area.
 They tend to be popular with expats who have decided to settle in Brazil on a more long-term basis and buy property.

 Finding accommodation in São Paulo

-The cost of living in São Paulo is high and expats often struggle to find suitable accommodation for a reasonable price.
-Many companies arrange housing for their workers, which makes the relocation process far more straightforward.
-São Paulo has a good supply of vacation and short-term rental properties.
-Many new arrivals find that these are good options for temporary accommodation while they look for more ideal and permanent accommodation.
+The cost of living in São Paulo is high and expats often struggle to find suitable accommodation at a reasonable price.
+Some companies arrange housing for their workers, which makes the relocation process far more straightforward.
+São Paulo has a good supply of holiday and short-term rental properties, which is useful as temporary accommodation while expats look for more permanent accommodation.

-Expats relocating to São Paulo can use the internet to familiarise themselves with the type of accommodation available and the city’s neighbourhoods.
+Expats relocating to São Paulo can use the internet to familiarise themselves with the type of accommodation available and the city’s neighbourhoods, but should be aware that rental prices on English sites are likely to be higher than a similar listing would be on a Portuguese site.
 The classified sections of local newspapers can also be a good source of information.
 Expats often find that their best bet is usually to work with a real estate agent to find the ideal home.

 Estate agents in São Paulo usually have extensive knowledge about the areas and suburbs of the city and are better placed to source suitable housing.
-Furthermore, real estate agents often have knowledge about potential properties before they even make it onto the market.
-It may also be worthwhile to ask around at work or among acquaintances, as many of the best deals travel by word-of-mouth.
+Real-estate agents often also have knowledge about potential properties before they even make it onto the market.
+It may also be worthwhile to ask around at work or among acquaintances, as many of the best deals travel by word of mouth.

 Renting accommodation in São Paulo